Oliver Cromwell: The Protectorate: 1653–1658

-Cromwell's second objective was spiritual and moral reform.
-He aimed to restore liberty of conscience and promote both outward and inward godliness throughout England.
-During the early months of the Protectorate, a set of "triers" was established to assess the suitability of future parish ministers, and a related set of "ejectors" was set up to dismiss ministers and schoolmasters who were deemed unsuitable for office.
-The triers and the ejectors were intended to be at the vanguard of Cromwell's reform of parish worship.
+Cromwell's second objective was reforms on the field of morality and religion.
+As a Protectorate, he established trials for the future parish ministers, and dismissed unqualified ministers and rectors.
+These triers and the ejectors were intended to be at the vanguard of Cromwell's reform of parish worship.
 This second objective is also the context in which to see the constitutional experiment of the Major Generals that followed the dissolution of the first Protectorate Parliament.
-After a Royalist uprising in March 1655, led by Sir John Penruddock, Cromwell (influenced by Lambert) divided England into military districts ruled by army major generals who answered only to him.
-The 15 major generals and deputy major generals—called "godly governors"—were central not only to national security, but Cromwell's crusade to reform the nation's morals.
-The generals not only supervised militia forces and security commissions, but collected taxes and ensured support for the government in the English and Welsh provinces.
-Commissioners for securing the peace of the Commonwealth were appointed to work with them in every county.
-While a few of these commissioners were career politicians, most were zealous puritans who welcomed the major-generals with open arms and embraced their work with enthusiasm.
-However, the major-generals lasted less than a year.
-Many feared they threatened their reform efforts and authority.
+After a Royalist uprising in March 1655, led by John Penruddock, Cromwell (influenced by Lambert) divided England into military districts ruled by army major generals who answered only to him.
+The 15 major generals and deputy major generals—called "godly governors"—were central not only to national security, but also viewed as Cromwell's serious effort in exerting his religious conviction.
 Their position was further harmed by a tax proposal by Major General John Desborough to provide financial backing for their work, which the second Protectorate parliament—instated in September 1656—voted down for fear of a permanent military state.
 Ultimately, however, Cromwell's failure to support his men, sacrificing them to his opponents, caused their demise.
 Their activities between November 1655 and September 1656 had, however, reopened the wounds of the 1640s and deepened antipathies to the regime.
 In late 1654, Cromwell launched the Western Design armada against the Spanish West Indies, and in May 1655 captured Jamaica.